Yandex Cloud

 Select a modelSelect a model

-If you are using a trial account, skip this section as you will be unable to select a model.
+If you are using a trial account, skip this step as you will not be able to select a model.
 All examples from this tutorial will also work for the auto mode, but the model will be able to perform more operations, and the result will be less predictable.

 In the chat window under the input field, find the Auto sign, click it, and disable auto selection in the window that opens.